-India’s first UNESCO World Heritage city, Ahmedabad was once known as the city of mills due to its exquisite mill culture.
-Being established by Sultan Ahmed Shah, the city is commercial hub of Gujarat and has always had the makings of a grand shopping destination.
-Of course, there’s more to the place than designer wear and the Gujarati thali.
-It’s the quintessential mix of medieval and modern which makes it a compelling place to explore.
+India's first UNESCO World Heritage city, Ahmedabad was once known as the mills' city due to its exquisite mill culture.
+Being established by Sultan Ahmed Shah, the city is the commercial hub of Gujarat and has always had the makings of a great shopping destination.
+Of course, there's more to the place than designer wear and the Gujarati thali.
+It's the ideal mix of medieval and modern, which makes it an exciting place to explore.

 Best time to visit: Winters are the best time to visit Ahmedabad, between November and February.